Best Antivirus Software for Mac iMore 2020

 Best for Families: McAfee Total Protection

 Because McAfee Total Protection is a premium security program, it includes an impressive number of extra tools, including a personal firewall and safe banking tools.
-McAfee is unique because it monitors cryptocurrency accounts to ensure ransomware and other threats don't hack into them and illegally mine your money.
-However, it is missing both a vulnerability scanner and a VPN.
-While a VPN isn't typically included with antivirus software, vulnerability scanners are.
-So, it is a little disappointing this vital tool isn't included with McAfee Total Protection.
+McAfee is one of the only antivirus programs that monitor cryptocurrency accounts to keep ransomware and other threats from hacking into them and illegally mining your money.

 - Compatible with multiple devices

 - Fast, accurate protection